INDUSTRIAL DESIGN

 • Swimming / submerging your tattoo in any stagnant body of water (shower is fine, bath is not).

 • Direct sunlight.
-Keep the tattoo covered or the ink will break down as it heals.
-When the tattoo is done healing you can switch to sunscreen; sunscreen in an unhealed tat will irritate it a lot.
+Keep the tattoo covered or the ink will start to break down as it heals.
+When the tattoo is done healing you can switch to sunscreen; sunscreen in an unhealed tattoo will irritate it a lot.

 • Tight clothing over the area